 - Tracing Level : Keep this to default Normal.

-This will open the Expression Editor to write custom expression.
+This will open the Expression Editor to write a custom expression.
 Here, we are using the DD_UPDATE expression

 Click Apply, and click OK to close the window.